 In 2013, Mitchell enjoyed a winning season that included a 15-3 record in NECC play.
 Mitchell tied for first place in the regular season standings and advanced to the title round of the NECC Championship, falling one win shy of earning a NCAA berth.
 Beausoleil's squad also received a berth into the ECAC Division III New England Championship for the first time in program history.

 Beausoleil has proven to be a strong recruiter, more than doubling the roster size since taking over the program.
-With quantity has also come quality, as a total of 32 players have earned all-conference recognition under his tutelage.
-The Mariners most recently produced the 2017 NECC Player of the Year, as well as the NECC Pitcher of the Year in 2013, 2014 and 2015 and the NECC Rookie of the Year in 2013.
+With quantity has also come quality, as a total of 42 players have earned all-conference recognition under his tutelage.
+The Mariners most recently produced the 2018 and 2017 NECC Player of the Year, as well as the NECC Pitcher of the Year in 2013, 2014 and 2015 and the NECC Rookie of the Year in 2013.

 In addition to recruiting, Beausoleil has used the offseason to expand his coaching horizons.
 In 2016 he returned for his second season on the coaching staff of the Chatham Anglers in the prestigious Cape Cod Baseball League, serving as an assistant under John Schiffner.
 In the summer of 2012, Beausoleil served as an assistant coach with the DC Grays of the Cal Ripken Collegiate Baseball League.
 He was the lead assistant for head coach Arlan Freeman (Lynn University) and worked primarily with the hitters and infielders while serving as third base coach.